 By patterning a shotgun, a hunter will be able to determine how it performs at different distances.
 This will also help in determining the distance that the firearm can shoot and still be able to make a harvest.
 This knowledge is useful when in a hunting situation because the hunter will know when an ethical harvest can be made.
 By patterning a shotgun, a hunter can also determine what ammo performs the best out of their specific firearm.
 Shooting several different types of ammo from a shotgun that is on a gun rest, so that gun is steady and provides a consistent shot each time, is an excellent way to determine what the firearm will do.

-When doing this, it is strongly recommended to shoot several shots at different yardage such as 20, 30, 40 and even up to 50 yards with some of today’s technology in shotgun turkey loads.
+When doing this, it is strongly recommended to shoot several shots at different yardages such as 20, 30, 40 and even up to 50 yards with some of today’s technology in shotgun turkey loads.
+You should also try both lead and tungsten shells since they perform differently.
 Shoot two or three of each load at each yardage marker using a paper target that features a life-sized silhouette of a turkey's head, being that the head is the vital area of a turkey that hunters should be aiming at when hunting.
 After each yardage shot has been completed, inspect the targets to see what the best pattern is that fits your particular gun.
 Every shotgun performs differently.
 Never assume that a firearm is ready to hunt without actually putting it through the test for yourself.

 Use a Turkey Head Target and Know Where to Aim When Shotgun Patterning

 Use an anatomically correct turkey target to practice aiming where to shoot a turkey.
 Where the skin and feathers meet – or the wattle – is where you want to aim at a turkey.
 The point of impact should have 20 to 25 pellets in the wattle area.
 It is common for a 12-gauge shotgun with a full choke to put 25 pellets in the wattle area.
 One pellet in the brain or spine will take a turkey down, so the more you have there, the better.
+Take a second to explain to young hunters what you're looking for when you examine the pattern left on your target.
+The more involved you keep them, the better turkey hunter they will become.
 Use these turkey head targets to keep notes of how your shotgun setup is working.

 Printable Turkey Head Targets Available for Download